Hype Malaysia

 Jared Leto, on the other hand, feels like a digital vampire with a curious hunger for morphing loyalties.
 His Ares is built to embody an AI’s awakening.
 We’re supposed to empathise with a being torn between identity and programming.
 However, Leto plays him with a detachment that undercuts the transformation.
 His wide, unblinking stare works when Ares is mechanical, but as the story evolves, the performance stays flat.
 Where “Ex Machina” and “I, Robot” found poetry in synthetic consciousness, “Ares” treats it like code execution.
 The result is a story about accessing emotion that never quite makes us care.

 That same detachment infects Ares and Eve’s dynamic, which never quite connects.
 On paper, it’s a compelling dichotomy.
 It’s two entities searching for their place in the world and their own sense of meaning.
 Yet, their chemistry feels clinical.
 Lee injects warmth where she can, yet Leto’s silly stillness renders their scenes mechanical.
-What should feel like a connection instead plays like an unskippable YouTube ad or something.
+What should feel like a connection instead plays like an unskippable YouTube ad.

 Source: Walt Disney Pictures